AI-powered solutions to improve forecasts

 Forecasting future demand for products is not a new concept for businesses.
 Traditionally, the field has been dominated by statistical methods (such as Exponential Smoothing, ARMA) that use historical sales figures to estimate future demand, which can still provide good forecasts.
 However, in many cases, demand will be influenced by external factors that are difficult to incorporate into traditional statistical models.
 This can create misleading forecasts with a high margin of error.

 Using machine learning in forecasting is not a new concept, but significant breakthroughs in areas like natural language processing (e.g., Transformer models) are now making their way into the domain.
 By now, you're probably familiar with OpenAI's ChatGPT, and the "T" in GPT stands for "Transformer."
-Increased availability of computer power is another reason why AI solutions in forecasting have truly started to gain momentum.
+Increased availability of computing power is another reason why AI solutions in forecasting have truly started to gain momentum.

 An article by McKinsey highlights significant benefits of the technology - AI-driven forecasting throughout the supply chain can reduce errors with 20-50%, and lost sales due to products not being available can be reduced by up to 65%.